natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym.rst

     In [30]: re.search('([0-9]+\.)+[0-9]+', line).group()
     Out[30]: '15.0.15.1'

 Brackets not only allow you to group expressions.
 String that matches bracketed expression is memorized.
-It can be obtained separately by special methods groups() and group(n).
-This is considered in subsection "Grouping of expressions".
+It can be obtained separately by special methods ``groups`` and ``group(n)``.
+This is covered in subsection "Grouping".